Ybalrid/dotfiles/README.md

  - history-substring-search

 In my usage of this repo, I clone it this repository in `/home/$USER/dotfiles/` so this path is used in zshrc to point to this custom directory

+Beware, in the "custom" folder, the aliases may require you to install some other software. e.g. I'm using `lsd` instead of `ls` and `nvim` instead of `vim`

 ### termite